nocobase/docs/docs/en-US/handbook/ui/actions/action-settings/linkage-rule.md

-# Operation Linkage Rules
+# Action Linkage Rules

 ## Introduction

-Operation linkage rules allow users to dynamically control the status of actions (such as Visible, Enabled, Hidden, Disabled) based on specific conditions.
+Action linkage rules allow users to dynamically control the attribute of actions (such as Visible, Enabled, Hidden, Disabled) based on specific conditions.
 By configuring these rules, users can link the behavior of action buttons with the current record, user role, or contextual data.
-Starting from version `v1.7.0-beta.19`, global buttons support configuring linkage rules.
+Since version `v1.7.0-beta.19, all buttons support the configuration of linkage rules.

-> **Note**: Operation linkage rules do not currently support direct linkage with form values.
-Therefore, it is not possible to perform conditional checks based on fields in the current form (i.e., current form variables are not supported).
+> **Note**: Action linkage rules do not currently support direct linkage with form values.
+Therefore, it is not allow to perform conditional checks based on fields in the current form (i.e., current form variables are not supported).
 Currently, operation linkage rules support controlling the visibility, enablement, and disablement of actions based on other contextual data or system variables.

 ![20240423113057](https://static-docs.nocobase.com/20240423113057.png)